 Once you know the scope definition, you can evaluate the degree to which the AD/CVD action could impact your business.
 Sometimes you and your customer can find alternatives to replace the subject AD/CVD products with either non-subject products or by your sourcing from non-subject countries.
 If you have options to switch away from the products covered by the AD/CVD action, it may not be necessary to participate in the AD/CVD investigation.

-Once an AD/CVD investigation is initiated, foreign producers and exporters and US importers should try to defend their interests before the two agencies responsible for making AD/CVD determinations: The International Trade Commission (ITC) determines whether a domestic industry is injured or threatened with injury by reason of the subject imports and the Department of Commerce (DOC) determines how much the subject imports are dumped or subsidized.
+Once United States Customs initiates an AD/CVD investigation, foreign producers and exporters and US importers should try to defend their interests before the two agencies responsible for making AD/CVD determinations: The International Trade Commission (ITC) determines whether a domestic industry is injured or threatened with injury by reason of the subject imports and the Department of Commerce (DOC) determines how much the subject imports are dumped or subsidized.

 In DOC investigations, the foreign producer and exporters are the primary respondents to the DOC’s questionnaires.
 These companies must provide extensive corporate structure, sales and cost data, often through multiple rounds of questionnaires.
 The DOC uses the submitted data to calculate AD/CVD margins.
 Unaffiliated US importers usually do not need to submit data in DOC investigations and reviews, but they often will closely monitor the DOC’s proceedings because they will ultimately be responsible for paying the AD/CVD duties.
-See Sourcing Product From China: You Should Know About Importer of Record Liability.
+See United States Importer of Record Liability.

 The key to any AD/CVD defense is participating fully in both the DOC’s and the ITC’s investigations.
 If you don’t participate, you have no chance of winning.
 If a party does not respond on time or with complete responses, the DOC and the ITC can apply the adverse facts available that inevitably lead to higher AD/CVD margins.
 US importers should at least actively monitor DOC’s proceedings because their final AD/CVD liability often depends on how well the Chinese producers and exporters are able to respond to DOC’s questionnaires.
 It is not uncommon for the Chinese producer or exporter to mount a weak or no defense, leaving the U.S. importer essentially “holding the bag.”
 There are many things you can and should do to try to prevent this from happening to you.